jdcr1425/munin_new/Jmeter/readme.md

 ### Requirements

-Java Version
+<b>Java Version</b>

-*JMeter requires a fully compliant JVM 8, we advise that you install latest minor version of those major versions.
-Java 9 is not tested completely as of JMeter 3.2.*
+JMeter requires a fully compliant JVM 8, we advise that you install latest minor version of those major versions.
+Java 9 is not tested completely as of JMeter 3.2.

-Operating Systems
+<strong>Operating Systems</strong>

 JMeter is a 100% Java application and should run correctly on any system that has a compliant Java implementation.